-ASRN Fellows are recognized with the ASRN`s highest membership honor for their exceptional work and contributions to nursing and society.
+Fellows are recognized with the highest membership honor for their exceptional work and altruistic impact upon society.

-The National Honor Society aims to encourage the development of altruism and social responsibility in Nursing.
-Nurses that have made significant contributions to the nursing profession and society and exemplify nursing excellence can become Fellows of the ASRN National Honor Society.
+The National Honor Society aims to encourage the development of altruism and social responsibility in nursing.
+Registered Nurses that have made significant and sweeping contributions to society that exemplify nursing excellence can become permanent "Fellows" of the National Honor Society.

 Nominees must be active members in good standing of ASRN for at least three continuous years.

 Nominees must have graduated from an accredited nursing program.

 Nominees must have completed three continuous years as a licensed registered nurse.

 Nominees must have performed outstanding service to the nursing profession.

 Fellows must remain active members to retain their "Fellow" status.